JordanMartinez/purescript-jordans-reference/21-Hello-World/08-Application-Structure/src/04-Free/02-Why-Use-the-Free-Monad/09-Expression-Free-and-Run/02-From-Free-to-Run.md

 The library provides the same functionality as `Free` in `purescript-free` with one advantage.
 Whereas `Free` is vulnerable to stack overflows, `purescript-run` can lessen the possibility of stack overflows or completely guarantee stack-safety.
 Thus, it should be used instead of `Free`. **See the "Stack-Safety" section at the bottom of the project's ReadMe.**

-We'll explain later in the "Onion Architecture.md" file why the stackoverflow problem can occur.
+We'll explain later in the "Getting to the Onion.md" file why the stackoverflow problem can occur.
 For now, we'll solve the paper's version of the Expression Problem using `purescript-run` to gradually introduce you to its types and some of its functions.

 ## Core Type and A Few Functions